CardinalKit

 There are two ways to get around this issue:

-.
-A common issue with prepackaged modules (in our case Firebase, ResearchKit, and CardinalKit) is that a simple download may install a reference to the module rather than the module itself. - Using
+1. Using git clone: clone the desired branch from Github with the following syntax in your shell: git clone --recurse-submodules <the_GitHub_url>.
+A common issue with prepackaged modules (in our case Firebase, ResearchKit, and CardinalKit) is that a simple download may install a reference to the module rather than the module itself.

 6. Test app to see if it works